ClasslessClothing/Terrorgen/README.md

 * angular app structure and folder structure
 * in depth express folder structure

-###differentiation
-If you do an angular build, add some more base folders and files.
-Sooooo basically should make some form of package system.
-In the generator folder it will get parsed through looking for subfolders. crawl in and copy over whatever files are in that subfolder that was called for

 ###Generators
-anything in the folder will be capied over.
-If you include a generate.json file with bower and npm stuff listed in it, we will parse that and update package and bower.json as needed
+ANYTHING in the folder will be capied over.
+Include a generator.json file with bower and npm dependencies listed in it, we will parse that and update package and bower.json as needed.
-This means we also need a way to set a flag to say what package you are even trying to run.
-When running the terrorgen command the flag you put in will be checked against an object or array or whatever that has all the packages flags listed in it. and then it will run/copy the appropriate one.

     {
-      "flag": "angular",
+      "author": "Terrordactyl Designs",
+      "npm": {
+        "dependencies": {
+          "express": "latest",
+          "body-parser": "latest",
+          "cookie-parser": "latest",
+          "express-session": "latest",
+          "morgan": "latest",
+          "method-override": "latest",
+          "static-favicon": "latest",
+          "connect-mongo": "latest",
+          "mongoose": "latest"
+        }
+      },
       "bower" : {
-        "deps": [
-          "jquery",
-          "bootstrap",
-          "etc"
-        ]
+        "dependencies": {
+          "twbs-bootstrap-sass": "latest",
+          "bourbon": "latest",
+          "font-awesome": "latest"
+        }
       },
-      "npm": {
-        "deps": [
-          "express",
-          "mongoose",
-          "etc"
-        ],
-        "devDeps": [
-          "all the grunts"
-        ]
+      "globals": ["base", "bower"]
     }
-    }

-###Global stuff
+###Global re-useable core bundles
-Instead of filling each package with the same exact express or such files, make some global ones that live in a <drumroll> generator/global folder.
+Instead of filling each package with the same exact README or such files, you can make some global bundles that live in the <drumroll /> generator/global folder.
-In the generate.json file add the globals you need to the globals part?
+In the generator.json file add the globals you need to the globals array.
+Boom.

     {
      "flag": ... all those others
-     "globals": ['express-base', 'bower']
+     "globals": ['base', 'bower']
     }

-##Generator Skeleton
-Well....
-If I have a specific generator structure, might as well make a template for that too right?

 ###Install